TuAnhDo99/HTML-CSS/README.md

 # HTML-CSS
-Some simple pages & form that i've done from my internship with Fsoft.
+Some simple pages & forms that i've done with HTML-CSS from my internship with Fsoft.